drug-design/course/docs/chapters/structure-based-design.md

 #### Extension of the Molecule to Form another H-Bond

-The X-ray structure reveals the binding mode of the micromolar molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/extension-molecule-to-form-another-h-bond-4fd82453'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structure reveals the binding mode of the micromolar molecule.
 On the basis of this information one could expect to obtain a more potent compound by making the amino-analog of the molecule.
 As can be seen on the view, the amino moiety creates hydrogen bonds with two backbone carbonyls of the target protein.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.